martis900/reactive-react/README.md

 # reactive-react
-tiny reactive library that makes variables reactive

-tiny reactive javascript library that uses getters and setters to track components and rerenders them when needed.
+making variables reactive with javascript getters and setters